 Delos is an island in the Cyclades that is like no other.
-The mention of Greek islands may conjure up images of whitewashed villages and Cycladic hill-houses in your mind, but Delos could not be farther from that.
+The mention of Greek islands may conjure up images of whitewashed villages and Cycladic hill-houses in your mind.
+However, Delos could not be farther from that.

 Andros is a beautiful, underrated Greek island that can be reached in just a few hours’ journey from Athens.
 The main town, “Chora” displays an elegant mishmash of architectural types.
 Here, old Byzantine manors sit beside colourful Ottoman houses, and Neoclassical homes.

-Enjoy lazy afternoons in the Chora town drinking Elliniko Kafes with locals in crowded piazzas, and browsing for local handicrafts in traditional stores.
-Kythnos is famous for its hot springs.
-Once upon a time, these were even frequented by Greek Royalty!
+- Enjoy lazy afternoons in the Chora town drinking Elliniko Kafes with locals in crowded piazzas, and browsing for local handicrafts in traditional stores

 The northern city of Thessaloniki is Greece’s second-largest city and presents an entirely different ambiance to Athens.
 The atmosphere here is in fact so different that you almost feel as though you have travelled to another country entirely.